The 2021-22 admissions lottery took place on Monday, March 1, 2021 at 6:00 pm.

 Willow Oak Montessori Admissions Policy

-WOM will institute a priority lottery available seats in order to achieve a Board set goal of 40% of our students meeting the federally designated "Economically Disadvantaged" (ED) criteria, defined by those students in a family that meets the national Free and Reduced Meals (FARM) criteria.
+In 2019, WOM instituted a socio-economic priority lottery procedure aimed at increasing the representation of students meeting the federally designated "Economically Disadvantaged" (ED) criteria, defined by those students in a family that meets the national Free and Reduced Meals (FARM) criteria.

 The School shall not discriminate against any student on the basis of ethnicity, national origin, gender, or disability.
 Except as otherwise provided by law or the mission of the School as set out in the charter, the School shall not limit admission to students on the basis of intellectual ability, measures of achievement or aptitude, athletic ability, disability, race, creed, gender, sexual orientation, national origin, religion, or ancestry.